rocky-linux/documentation/docs/guides/web/php.md

 where:

-* `opcache.memory_consumption` corresponds to the amount of memory needed for the opcache (to be increased until a correct hit ratio is obtained)
+* `opcache.memory_consumption` corresponds to the amount of memory needed for the opcache (to be increased until a correct hit ratio is obtained).
 * `opcache.interned_strings_buffer` the amount of strings to cache.
 * `opcache.max_accelerated_files` is near to the result of the `find ./ -iname "*.php"|wc -l` command.